Frequently asked questions (FAQs)

-Yes, all preprints aimed at publication in ACP that are submitted to EGUsphere are posted on EGUsphere and co-listed on the ACP website as long as the peer-review process including public discussion and peer-review completion is going on.
+Yes, all EGUsphere preprints aimed at publication in ACP are originally posted on EGUsphere and additionally co-listed on the ACP website as long as the peer-review process including public discussion and peer-review completion is going on.
 If a final revised journal article is published in ACP, the corresponding EGUsphere preprint is again co-listed there, but if the revised manuscript is rejected from ACP, the EGUsphere preprint is no longer co-listed on the ACP website.
-Preprints submitted to the discussion forum ACPD are only posted on the ACP website.

 Will rejected preprints with DOI EGUSPHERE-YEAR-NUMBER remain on EGUsphere?

 Yes, just like any other document with a DOI.
 However, they will not show a relation to the journal for which it was intended since its citation is EGUSPHERE-YEAR-NUMBER.
 Therefore, after rejection, the EGUsphere preprint will no longer be listed on the ACP website.

 I am aiming to resubmit.
 Can a manuscript that was previously posted on EGUsphere be resubmitted?

 Manuscripts should only be resubmitted after rejection if they were significantly enhanced and substantially revised to compensate the weaknesses reported by reviewers in the first instance.

 A preprint targeting peer review in an EGU journal is already posted on another preprint server.